MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-cpp.md

 After committing a "General" label to the file saved as `<output-file-path>`, the "General" label will show with the pencil icon:
      ![Visual Studio add class](media/quick-file-set-get-label-cpp/word-sensitivity-label-general.png)

+> [!NOTE]
+> If you're not signed in to Office with an account from the tenant where the sensitivity labels are configured, you may be prompted to sign-in before you can open the labelled document.
+If you are signed in, be sure to use an access token generated for the same Azure AD tenant for which you are signed in to.